If you’re starting out with your own edible garden, then planting a sugar snap pea is a great way to get natural, low-maintenance, vegetables.

-Fusarium Wilt is a fungus which starts from the ground level.
+Fusarium Wilt is a fungus that starts from the ground level.
 Once taken hold, it spread to the pea roots and destroys the source which makes the plant to get either get weak or die.

 To treat Fusarium Wilt, you can use fungicides to kill it.
 Check and remove any pea plant which seems to be infected with this fungus.
 This will prevent the further spread of the fungus to other peas plants.

 High nitrogen level soil is more prone to get attacked by Fusarium Wilt fungus, so maintain the optimum nitrogen level in the land.
-You can do it by not over fertilizing the pea plant.
+You can do it by not over-fertilizing the pea plant.

 How To Harvest And Store Sugar Peas